MichaelABroadcom/docs-site/docs/contribute/contributing-to-doc.md

 Example:
 - Before a procedure, use "Follow these steps:"
 - The <component_name> supports the following use cases:
-- Before you intall Zowe, review the following prerequisite installation tasks:
+- Before you install Zowe, review the following prerequisite installation tasks:

 Avoid ending the sentence with "following".